Stereotypes of African Americans

 In the 1980s as well as in the following decades, emerging stereotypes of black men depicted them as being criminals and social degenerates, particularly as drug dealers, crack addicts, hobos, and subway muggers.
 Jesse Jackson, a prominent civil rights activist, acknowledged how the media portrays black people as less intelligent, less patriotic, and more violent.
 Throughout different media platforms, stereotypes became far-fetched, such as The magical Negro, a stock character who is depicted as having special insight or powers, and has been depicted (and criticized) in American cinema.
 However, in recent history, black men are stereotyped as being deadbeat fathers and dangerous criminals.
 There is a frequent stereotype in America that African Americans are hypersexual, athletic, uncivilized, uneducated and violent.
 These general and common themes in America have made young African Americans labeled as "gangsters" or "players" who generally reside in the "hood".

 A majority of the stereotypes of black women include depictions which portray them as welfare queens or depictions which portray them as angry black women who are loud, aggressive, demanding, and rude.
 Others depict black women having a maternal, caregiving nature, due to the Mammy archetype.

 Laziness, submissiveness, backwardness, lewdness, treachery, and dishonesty are stereotypes historically assigned to African Americans.

 In the United States, whiteness is associated with goodness, morality, intelligence and attractiveness while blackness is stereotyped to be the opposite of these traits.
+These views literally reference the colors on the spectrum and not human skin tones.

+African Americans are also stereotyped to be prone to violence and are stereotyped to be hostile and unfriendly.

+African Americans are considered loud, obnoxious, aggressive, rude, low class, primitive, dirty, talkative, religious, mentally inferior, ugly, overly assertive and having bad attitudes.

+African American stereotypes are similar to the discriminated Roma in Europe.
+Roma are also stereotyped as criminal and musically talented.
+These stereotypes were created and reinforced by the white media.
+The Roma (Gypsy) community have a history similar to that of African Americans, as both groups were enslaved by white people.

+History

+Stereotypes of African Americans originate from European colonialism, which was heavily influenced by religious beliefs of the time, and the Atlantic slave trade.
+White Americans used negative stereotypes to justify the lynching of black men and the rape of black women.
+White people also used stereotypes to justify Jim Crow laws and racial segregation.
+White men used the stereotype that black women are fecund, promiscuous sexually available objects to justify sexual abuse towards them.
+English colonists considered black people racially inferior and therefore used black as slaves to gain wealth and to maintain blacks' perceived inferiority.
+European exploration of Africa also led white people to develop stereotypes about black individuals. because black women wore minimal clothing due to the hot African climate, white people formed the stereotype that black women were promiscuous and hypersexual.
+White men later used this stereotype to justify raping their black female slaves.